- Online Training

 Many negative things have been said about the athletes of today's generation (Millennials); coaches and parents will say they are "soft," that they are entitled or lazy.
-Much of the time spent complaining about Millennials could be better spent finding new way to better connect with this new wave of athletes.
+Much of the time spent complaining could be better spent finding new way to better connect with this new wave of Millennial athletes.

 Think of it this way, athletes meet strength coaches in their comfort zone (weight room) 2-4 times a week, but how often do coaches meet athletes where they feel the most comfortable?
 You might be surprised what you find out by doing this.
 The athlete that can be quiet in the weight room could be the leader on the field or court.
 You will also see how they actually play their sport; this can help create buy-in.
 Think of these two scenarios working with a female volleyball player:

 Scenario 1- "We have to get your box squat max higher."

 Scenario 2- "I noticed in your game last week, sometimes it seems like you're not as explosive as the game goes on.
 Are you fatigued?
 Do you think maybe we could really work on your box squat to help develop more explosive power and try to combat some fatigue as the game goes on?"

 Now whether a coach like box squat or not, professionals can all agree that the athlete will buy in more to the second statement even though both statements are oriented around the same outcome and training goal.
 However, there is much more to Statement 2.
 To the athlete, it says:

 Go to games and athletes will buy into you and what you do.

 I stole this from Bobby Smith and Adam Feit.
 If athletes train hard, reward them with a selfie.
 It can be a fun flex pic or it can be serious; doesn't matter.
 Your millennial athletes just want the pic to show up on their IG feed later.
 This is simply helping you as the coach meet them in their world of social media.
 Don’t let them take a selfie if the group has a bad workout, it has to be earned.
 This will add value to it and let them feel like they earned something.